 "The timing of the hearing, on a weekday morning in early August, could limit the number of residents who can attend," Morin said.

 Normally, site plan hearings take place during municipal Planning Board meetings in the evenings, which allow residents and officials to attend and voice their opinions.
 Despite calls from residents and members of the Township Committee, Wolson rejected the idea of holding the hearing in Cranford.
 The CDA has also requested that the hearing be conducted at town hall instead of the county courthouse.

 Despite the judge's decision to permit the construction on Birchwood, residents and officials continue to protest the development.
 A local group, the Concerned Citizens of Cranford, maintains a website keeping community members informed about the latest developments in the case.
-During the past year, community members have also written letters to legislators, voiced their opposition at meetings, spoken directly to Gov. Christie Christie during town hall meetings an on radio programs, visited state officials in Trenton and signed petitions opposing the proposed development.
+During the past year, community members have also written letters to legislators, voiced their opposition at meetings, spoken directly to Gov. Christie Christie during town hall meetings an on radio programs, and opposing the .